 Above left: a photo showing the sandbags still in place but with the statue removed from its pedestal (The History of Ideas Blog, John Ptak).
 Above right: A rotogravure photograph sans Joan published in 1922 (but perhaps taken earlier) showing the cathedral as it looked at the end of the war before restoration.

 At the beginning of the war, Brewer completed his first etching of the West Front of the Rheims Cathedral.
 The timing of its publication, December 1914, and the French flags flying from the towers leave no doubt about the message of solidarity Brewer was trying to impart.
 It was this etching, published without a separate, specific U.S. copyright, that Emil Jacobi and others reproduced and marketed widely (paired with Brewer’s interior view of the Rose Windows) to an American public sympathetic to the Allied cause.

 But Joan of Arc, the figure who would have best embodied French resistance,

 is not there!

-At some point during the restoration of the cathedral, perhaps by 1926 based on a dated postcard, the statue was replaced on its pedestal in front of the cathedral, where it stood until at least the beginning of World War II, as shown in a 1937 photograph by Martin Hürlimann.
-After the war, it was installed on the south side of the cathedral and then finally moved to the square in front of the Palais de Justice slightly to the northwest of the West Front, where visitors will find her now.
+After WWII, the statue was installed on the south side of the cathedral and then finally moved to the square in front of the Palais de Justice slightly to the northwest of the West Front, where visitors will find her now.

 Below left: the 1921 etching of the Rheims Cathedral, with statue.
-Below middle: the 1925 etching, without statue.
-Below right: Dubois' statue of Joan of Arc as you would find it today in the square in front of the Palais de Justice, catty=corner to the West Front of the Rheims Cathedral (Magnus Manske, WikiMedia).
+Below right: the 1925 etching, without statue.
+Middle: Dubois' statue of Joan of Arc as you would find it today in the square in front of the Palais de Justice, catty=corner to the West Front of the Rheims Cathedral (Magnus Manske, WikiMedia).
 Her sword, which was missing for many years, has been restored.